yongcongwang/note/docs/Math/Linear-Algebra/Least-Squares-Determinants-and-Eigenvalues/20_cramer.md

 # Cramer's Rule, Inverse Matrix, and Volume

 We know a formula for and some properties of the determinant.
-Now we see how to determinant.
 Now we see how the determinant can be used.

 ## Formula for A^-1